ldarriba/droplets-06/README.md

 # droplets-06
-Repository to test link to Zenodo sandbox
+Test Github repository to test link to Zenodo sandbox